gzhytar/spendsentinel/docs/blueprint.md

   - **Prompts**: "Today, I will treat myself with the same kindness I would offer a good friend."
   - **Timeline Labels**: "High compassion (8-10)", "Medium compassion (4-7)", "Low compassion (1-3)", "No data"
   - **Statistics**: "Average score: 7.2", "Total entries: 15 / 30"
   - **Score Interface**: "How self-compassionate do you feel right now?
-(1-10)" with "Save Score & Reflect" button
+(1-10)" with "Reflect & Save Score" button

 ---